The self-dual point of the two-dimensional random-cluster model is critical for $q\geq 1$: The critical point for the triangular and hexagonal lattices

-The authors were supported by the ANR grant BLAN06-3-134462, the EU Marie-Curie RTN CODY, the ERC AG CONFRA, as well as by the Swiss {NSF}.
-The authors would like to thank Geoffrey Grimmett for many fruitful discussions and useful comments on the manuscript.
-This works was mostly done during the stay of the authors at IMPA: they would like to thank Vladas Sidoravicius for his hospitality.
+The authors were supported by the ANR grant BLAN06-3-134462, the EU Marie-Curie RTN CODY, the ERC AG CONFRA, as well as by the Swiss {FNS}.
+The authors would like to thank Geoffrey Grimmett for many fruitful discussions and precious advice, and Andr\'as B\'alint for numerous comments on the manuscript.
+This work was mostly done during a stay of the authors at IMPA in Rio de Janeiro: they would like to thank Vladas Sidoravicius for his hospitality.
 The second author would like to thank Stanislav Smirnov for his constant support.

 \begin{flushright} \obeylines \textsc{Unit\'e de Math\'ematiques Pures et Appliqu\'ees} \textsc{\'Ecole Normale Sup\'erieure de Lyon} \textsc{F-69364 Lyon CEDEX 7, France} \textsc{E-mail:} \texttt{Vincent.Beffara@ens-lyon.fr}